Al-Mizhar American Academy, Al-Mizhar 1, Mirdif

 - There is a new emphasis on Leadership skills and encouraging ambitious aspirations.
 There is a distinct “can do” mentality throughout the school and the teachers we spoke with on our visit independently were all inspirational, and unequivocally open, enthusiastic and dedicated.
 This is not always the case on our visits to schools – and it is rare to find faculty with such clear and vocationally driven commitment to the school and its children

-- University applications are rising: the 1st application for a student has just been submitted to Yale (March 2017).
+- University applications are rising.
 To support this internships have been sought and 11 of the 15 students on the current programme at the time of our visit now have positions in the local community to complete relevant and serious internship and work placements.

 Facilities, given the age and first impressions of the school, are good.
 There are 2 Libraries, one for KG, one for the main school.
 The latter is at the rear of the lobby and has a study area in addition to expansive book selection.
 The school’s Gymnasium is a large and adequate space which can be divided – some changing rooms were inside, some oddly were outside in a bank of individual cubicles – this is a good example of where the school has the facilities, but needs investment.
 The 25M school swimming pool has 6-lanes and is well shaded.
 There is an outdoor pitch area ( astroturf ) which is fenced and squeezed in behind the campus of the adjacent school.
 The canteen is serviceable and allows for inside or outside eating on benches.
 On our visit it was doubling as a rehearsal area for an assembly – long term the school needs a dedicated auditorium.
 There are three well stocked, though arguably small, Science Labs – one for each discipline, and two ICT suites with banks of monitors and PC’s.
 There are two Music rooms, one for younger children and one for the older girls.
 On our visit the Art Facility was choc-a-bloc with displays and the Art teacher was very engaging about the art work and the artists being studied.
 It is a long time since we have met a teacher so clearly and evidently passionate about their subject.
 There is a Piano in the lobby and students and teachers regularly play.
 The bottom line, however, is that we feel that the school would benefit from capital investment – the ambition and talent is very clearly here, with that investment in place, for the school to outwardly reflect the quality of provision and extend the opportunities for its role.